 Cooperate and support your young adult’s problem solving skills, encourage action that will enhance your young adult’s educational experience and reinforce the idea that your young adult is responsible for his/her actions.

-Know what services are available (Office of Disability Services, Residents’ Life, Health and Counseling Services, Academic Departments).
+Know what services are available (Center for Disability Resources, Residents’ Life, Health and Counseling Services, Academic Departments).
 Encourage your young adult to contact the appropriate services and practice self-advocacy.
 Practice self-control and refrain from making that initial contact yourself.

 Your son/daughter is now legally considered as an adult.